THE AMAZING 2001 FLOOD!

 this point the rain

-wasn't heavy enough to scare anyone away so attendance
+wasn't heavy enough to scare anyone away.

-Soon after I got to the studio, people started showing up with
+stay.
+Lots of people started showing up with

-their clothes soaked.
-Apparently the rains had begun to pick up.
+That told me the rains had begun to pick up.

 'Oh great', I thought.
 'Just what we need - more rain!!'